johnjackoleary/cfi-commonplace-book/Inbox/Checklist for cross country flights.md

-Idea for helping students prep
+Idea for helping students prep, especially for day of